 On a rare bright winters day in January, I took it outside for some photos.

-“Hand on a minute, it’s not very wintery is it!?”
+“Hang on a minute!
+It’s not very wintery is it!?”
 I can hear you thinking.
+I’ll be snowing all the pieces at the same time to get a even look.